When I was growing up my dad worked as an electrician during the day, and at night he attended law school, and on the weekends he worked construction.

 I said, “How do you know my dad?”

-And, a complete stranger sat down and told me a story about my father.
+And, then a complete stranger sat down and told me a story about my father.

-Every day I worked in that bar another electrician would come in just to shake my hand, tell me their name, and ask me to relay their “thanks” to my dad.
+Every day I worked in that bar another electrician would come in to shake my hand, tell me their name, and ask me to relay their “thanks” to my dad.
 Some of the older guys would sit and tell me stories about him.
 On the outside I listened to these stories, but on the inside, I didn’t let any of it penetrate my heart.
-At that time in my life I hated my dad and didn’t understand him at all!
+At that time in my life I hated my dad!

 The apple doesn’t fall far from the tree, so I got angry and stopped speaking to him, too.
-From the time I was fifteen until I was twenty-two years old we barely uttered one word to each other.
+From the time I was fifteen until I was twenty-one years old we barely uttered one word to each other.
 Except on Christmas, when we would say… “uhm… Merry Christmas” to each other.
-And, I would walk away and mumble under my breath, “jerk.”
+And, I would walk away and mumble something derogatory under my breath.

 It wasn’t until my mom’s battle with cancer when I was 22 years old that I began understanding my father.